The Situation

 Operations targeting COVID-19 related crime

-• Operation Vigilant Interdiction (OVI) was established as a global operation in 2020 to implement countermeasures against the emerging threat of COVID-19 related crime.
+Operation Vigilant Interdiction (OVI) was established as a global operation in 2020 to implement countermeasures against the emerging threat of COVID-19 related crime.
 Through engagement with member countries and partner organizations, INTERPOL’s IGGH programme developed and provided risk analysis, actionable intelligence and INTERPOL notices.
+OVI remains relevant in the framework of the annual global operation Pangea as these COVID-19 related medicines and medical devices continue to be targeted by criminals in each edition of the operation and still pose a risk to consumers.

-• Operation Flash – Illicit Pharmaceutical Products in Africa was established in late 2021 between INTERPOL and AFRIPOL, which will jointly launch the first operation involving their common member countries.
-The operation will target counterfeit and illicit vaccines, medicines and medical devices and their use across Africa.
+Operation Flash - IPPA – Illicit Pharmaceutical Products in Africa was established between INTERPOL and AFRIPOL, with a joint operation involving their common member countries in late 2021.
+The operation targeted counterfeit and illicit vaccines, medicines and medical devices and their use across Africa.

 Related documents